 WP1.
-In summer 2017, on golf greens with red fescue (Vallda GC) and foregreens with red fescue, colonial bentgrass and annual bluegrass (Roskilde GC), rolling 2 times/wk reduced DS by 61% and 37% and rolling 4 times/wk reduced DS by 95% and 54%, respectively.
-In 2018 (very dry summer), DS did not develop on these greens.
-At Kävlinge GC, N had no effect in 2017 on a creeping bentgrass golf green.
-In 2018, increasing annual N from 150 to 240 kg ha-1 reduced DS by 24% (from 100 to 76 infection centres/m2), but increased microdochium patch incidence to 30% in March 2019 (14% on plots which received 150 kg N ha-1).
-Thus, no firm conclusions can be drawn about using high N rates to fight dollar spot on golf greens with microdochium patch in winter.
+In summer 2017, on golf greens with red fescue (Vallda GC) and on foregreens with red fescue, colonial bentgrass and annual bluegrass (Roskilde GC), rolling 2 times per wk reduced DS by 61% and 37% and rolling 4 times per wk reduced DS by 95% and 54%, respectively.
+In 2018, DS did not develop on these golf greens, most likely due to an extremely dry summer.
+At Kävlinge GC, the effect of N was not significant in 2017 on a creeping bentgrass golf green.
+In 2018, an increase in the annual N amount from 150 kg ha-1 to 240 kg ha-1 reduced DS by 24% (from 100 to 76 infection centres per m2).
+However, in March 2019 on the plots which received 240 kg N ha-1 in 2018, the microdochium patch incidence was 30%, vs. 14% on the plots which received 150 kg N ha-1.
+Thus, it is impossible to draw unambiguous conclusions about the advisability of using increased rates of N to fight dollar spot on golf greens which are exposed to microdochium patch during winter time.